-"For example, in my personal statement I mentioned something about the link between history and art – I was then asked why I didn't apply for history of art.
-It wasn't a trick, my tutors just wanted to know what I thought about how the two subjects interacted.
-The things I expected to come up, such as detailed comments on books I'd written into my personal statement, weren't even commented on!"
+She added: "In my personal statement I mentioned something about the link between history and art – I was then asked why I didn't apply for history of art.
+It wasn't a trick, my tutors just wanted to know what I thought about how the two subjects interacted."

 "In my interview, most of the questions were in the category that I was expecting them to be in, but almost every one of them made me really think about the concepts involved in a way that I hadn't before," says dutchmaths.

-"Take the time to think, don't just bang out an answer at speed," says DCDude.
+When you're in the interview, says DCDude, you should "take the time to think, don't just bang out an answer at speed."

 "The questions are mostly straightforward and the tutors will always try and help you with hints rather than trip you up," says amol_chalis447.
 "Keep that in mind, stay calm, and be as logical as possible!"

-"Don't just sit in your room for the duration of your interviews," says Niki_girl.
+She says: "Don't just sit in your room for the duration of your interviews.

-"Sure, revise your personal statement/written work/anything else for 15 minutes before you leave for the interview room, but the rest of the time could be spent in the JCR speaking to other candidates (who may well turn out to be future classmates, at Oxford or elsewhere!).
+"Sure, revise your personal statement, written work and anything else for 15 minutes before you leave for the interview room, but the rest of the time could be spent in the JCR (junior common room) speaking to other candidates, who may well turn out to be future classmates, at Oxford or elsewhere!